jcheminform/covid-editorial/editorial.md

 open source and open data has lowered the cost of running cheminformatics experiments.
 During a recent telon with our Editorial Board the question came up if we wanted to have thematic series in the [Journal of Cheminformatics](https://jcheminf.biomedcentral.com/) on COVID19.
 We decided not.

 This editorial outlines what we think the cheminformatics could do to easy the *second wave* but in particular what it should do to be prepared for the next pandemic.
+We first identify the major research questions around the COVID-19 pandemic where cheminformatics can contribute.
+Second, we identify how the field of cheminformatics should continue to become more open to be more prepared for the next viral outbreak, hoping we can prevent it from becoming a pandemic.

+## How does cheminformatics contribute to virus research

+...

+## Better prepared with more open cheminformatics

-## Chemical information
+### Chemical information

-### Emergency Access
+#### Emergency Access

 Many publishers removed the paywalls to their COVID19-related content.
 We stress this is not Open Science and at best *emergency Open Access*.
 However, collected in the CORD-19 data set,